-24. Form of Notes:

-[Bearer Notes:

-[Temporary Bearer Global Note exchangeable for a Permanent Bearer Global Note which is exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon the occurrence of an Exchange Event](10)]

-[Temporary Bearer Global Note exchangeable for Definitive Notes on and after the Exchange Date]

-[Permanent Bearer Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon the occurrence of an Exchange Event](10)]

-[Registered Notes:

-Registered Global Note ([currency] [] nominal amount) registered in the name of a nominee for a common depositary for Euroclear and Clearstream]

-25. Additional Financial Centre(s) or other special provisions relating to Payment Days:

-[Not Applicable / Give details]

-(Note that this paragraph relates to the place of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraphs 16(iii) and 18(vi) relate.)
+24. Form of Notes: [Bearer Notes: [Temporary Bearer Global Note exchangeable for a Permanent Bearer Global Note which is exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon the occurrence of an Exchange Event] (10)] [Temporary Bearer Global Note exchangeable for Definitive Notes on and after the Exchange Date] [Permanent Bearer Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon the occurrence of an Exchange Event] (10)] [Registered Notes: Registered Global Note ([currency] [] nominal amount) registered in the name of [a nominee for a common depositary for Euroclear and Clearstream] / [the Hong Kong Monetary Authority (as operator of CMU)]] 25.
+Additional Financial Centre(s) or other special provisions relating to [Not Applicable / Give details] Payment Days: (Note that this paragraph relates to the place of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraphs 16(iii) and

-26. Talons for future Coupons or Receipts to be attached to Definitive Bearer Notes (and dates on which such Talons mature):

-[Yes/No. If yes, give details]
+26. Talons for future Coupons or Receipts to be attached to Definitive Bearer Notes (and dates on which such Talons mature): [Yes/No. If yes, give details]